-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Excellent Apps related entries (SavingsApp) and disable this entry.

-If you continue to have problems with removal of Savings App, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the savings app, reset your Internet Explorer settings to default.

 Remove Savings App from Google Chrome:

-Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate: "SavingsApp", select this entry and click on the trash can icon.

 Remove Savings App from Mozilla FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "SavingsApp".

 Savings App is an adware program that tracks user's Internet browsing and generates intrusive online advertisements.
 Most commonly adware or potentially unwanted applications infiltrate user's Internet browsers through free software downloads.
 Internet users should know that nowadays most of free software download websites are using download clients to manage their freeware download process, unfortunately some of the mentioned download clients don't properly disclose the fact that advertised browser plugins or toolbars will be installed together with the free program that users have decided to download.

 Download clients and installers that are used to distribute adware commonly hide the “decline” button that can be used to opt-out of installing the advertised potentially unwanted applications.
 Some of the malicious free software download websites doesn't allow to download the chosen freeware if users decide to decline the installation of promoted software.
 Notice that the safest source for downloading free software is it's developers website.
 Screenshot of the free software download clients that are used in Savings App distribution: